AK-Vitae/Java-Practice/src/datastructures/hashing/Hashing and Hash Tables.md

 * **Chaining:** The entries are inserted as **nodes in a linked list**.
 The hash table itself is an array of head pointers.
 * **Load Factor** = n/N = Number of elements in the array/Size of the array

+**Rehashing:** Process by which a hash table's capacity is increased

+* In java the default load factor is 0.75
+* When load factor threshold is exceeded the hash table will rehash